Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Introduction

 where $\cL: \reals \to \reals$ is a suitable preprocessing function.
 The performance analysis of this linear estimator for the mixed GLM can be carried out similarly to that for the non-mixed case ($\ell=1$); the analysis for the latter is given in \cite[Proposition 1]{plan2017high} and in \cite[Lemma 2.1]{mondelli2021optimalcombination}.
-Thus, a second natural question is: \begin{quote} \emph{What is the optimal way to combine a spectral estimator based on \Cref{eqn:def-mtx-t-and-d-intro} and the linear estimator in \Cref{eqn:def-lin-estimator-intro}?} \end{quote}
+Thus, another natural question is: